AXA launches first-in-market "SurgiCare Surgical Insurance Plan" to provide lump-sum payout for VHIS defined surgeries

 AXA fills the protection gap with premium as low as HKD10 a day

-HONG KONG SAR - Media OutReach - 5 August 2021 - AXA Hong Kong (AXA) launches "SurgiCare Surgical Insurance Plan" ("SurgiCare").
+HONG KONG, Aug.
+5, 2021 /PRNewswire/ -- AXA Hong Kong (AXA) launches "SurgiCare Surgical Insurance Plan" ("SurgiCare").
 "SurgiCare" is the first-in-market surgical insurance plan based on the four levels under the existing Voluntary Health Insurance Scheme (VHIS) schedule of surgical procedures – minor, intermediate, major and complex, to provide comprehensive coverage for over 450 types of surgery.
 "SurgiCare" offers lump-sum benefits up to 100% of the sum insured for complex surgeries and 30% for major surgeries.
 It also offers unlimited[1] number of claims with a lump-sum payout of HKD2,500 and HKD6,000 for each of the covered minor and intermediate surgeries respectively.

 Kevin Chor, Chief Life and Health Insurance Officer of AXA Hong Kong and Macau, shared his insights into the recent survey results on Hong Kong people’s experience with surgery, and introduced the key benefits of the newly launched “SurgiCare Surgical Insurance Plan”.